sukesh-ak/ImGui-GLFW-OpenGL3/README.md

 # Using vcpkg with MSBuild / Visual Studio (may require elevation)
 > .\vcpkg\vcpkg.exe integrate install

+# Compile and Run
+> cmake . -B build/
+> cmake --build build
+> build\Debug\ImGui-GLFW-OpenGL3.exe

 ```
-We are ready to open the project in Visual Studio and Run!
+We are ready to open the project in Visual Studio and Run too!

 ### On Linux/WSL2